wyleyr/schoolutils/README.rst

     calculate_grade_12A_fall2013

-  Each grade calculation function will receive a dictionary as input, representing a single student's (entered) grades in the current course.
-The keys of the input dictionary are assignment names; the values are grade values.
-The function should return a dictionary with the same keys and values for the entered grades, as well as a new key and value for each calculated grade.
+  Each grade calculation function will receive a set of database rows as input, representing a single student's grades in the current course.
+The function should return a dictionary or list of dictionaries representing grades calculated for that student.
 For more information, see the example ``calculators.py`` module.

 Validator function
    A validator function is a function you define in your